I want you to know that I am hiding something from you / since what I might be is uncontainable (2019)

 "I want you to know that I am hiding something from you / since what I might be is uncontainable" is a two-part installation is concerned with the perception and visibility of racialized bodies.
 Nnebe creates an interactive experience for the viewer by playing with opacity and space; the act of navigating the gallery becomes a medium for the work itself.
 Focused on the process of racialization, specifically on how it impacts Black communities, the work attempts to ground discussions around representation in theory coming from the French Caribbean, as well as African cosmologies and folkloric traditions.

-The second room is a light and audio installation that visualizes the violence inherent in attempts to render the other transparent.
-The installation in this room features an exploded view of the artist’s body, with limbs printed on acrylic and hung from the gallery ceiling.
-Building on ideas and visual explorations from earlier works (see ‘Somatic Sation’ exhibition, 2017; “Radical Imaginaries”, 2015), this dismantling of the black body visualizes Frantz Fanon’s description of the process of racialization: “my body returned to me spread-eagled, disjointed, redone, draped in mourning on this white winter’s day.”
+The second room of the intallation is a light and audio installation that builds on ideas and visual explorations from earlier works (see ‘Somatic Sation’ exhibition, 2017; “Radical Imaginaries”, 2015), this dismantling of the black body visualizes Frantz Fanon’s description of the process of racialization: “my body returned to me spread-eagled, disjointed, redone, draped in mourning on this white winter’s day.”

 Photos from Nnebe’s 2015 ‘Radical Imaginaries’ (a project created while studying at McGill University), as well as works from her 2017 solo exhibition ‘Somatic Satiation’ which both inspired the 2019 installation: